Luis Alejandro Basabe: Arizona Diamondbacks

 On July 9, 2016, the Arizona Diamondbacks acquired Basabe and right-handed pitcher Jose Almonte from the Red Sox in exchange for relief pitcher Brad Ziegler.
 Basabe was assigned to the D-Backs’ farm team, the Kane County Cougars, and he finished the season there.
 In 109 total games between Greenville and Kane County, Basabe batted .272 with seven home runs and 38 RBI.
 He returned to Kane County in 2017 and played in 53 games, batting .229, with two home runs, and seven RBI.
 He missed the last three months of the season due to a knee injury that ultimately required surgery.

 In 2018, Basabe split time between Kane County and the Visalia Rawhide, batting .249 with two home runs and 22 RBI in 90 games between the two clubs.
 He spent 2019 with Visalia, slashing .293/.402/.390 with four home runs, 51 RBI, and 16 stolen bases over 117 games.
 Basabe did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Basabe spent the 2021 campaign with the Double-A Amarillo Sod Poodles, playing in 83 games and hitting .226/.299/.396 with 10 home runs, 32 RBI, and seven stolen bases.
 Basabe elected free agency following the season on November 7, 2021.

 Personal life

-Two of Basabe's cousins (Osleivis Basabe and Luis Matos) currently play in Major League Baseball (MLB) for the Tampa Bay Rays and San Francisco Giants, respectively.
+Two of Basabe's cousins (Osleivis Basabe and Luis Matos) currently play in Major League Baseball (MLB) for the San Francisco Giants and Milwaukee Brewers, respectively.